 Prosecutors charged Bernard Hightower, 26, of Forest Park with one count of felony aggravated battery causing great bodily harm.
 The entire attack was captured on CTA surveillance cameras, but no one intervened as Hightower violently assaulted the woman for a quarter-hour, prosecutors said over the weekend.

 Hightower didn’t know the woman when they met on the train and she agreed to perform oral sex in exchange for cash, prosecutors said.
 The attack allegedly began when she refused to follow through on the agreement after accepting payment.

 Prosecutors said Hightower sat on the woman and repeatedly punched her in the head and body aboard the Blue Line train.
-He continued the attack by kicking and jumping on her face and body and then repeatedly picked her up and threw her onto the train floor, according to the allegations.
+He continued the attack by kicking and jumping on her face and body and then repeatedly picking her up and throwing her onto the train floor, according to the allegations.

 When she again crawled out of the train later, Hightower followed her and kicked her in the head, according to prosecutors.
 The victim was taken to Loyola University Medical Center for treatment, police said.
 Hightower was arrested at 2:09 p.m. in Oak Park.

 Judge David Navarro set his bail at $10,000, meaning Hightower will need to post $1,000 to get out of jail to await trial on the charge.
 Separately, Hightower is being held on an outstanding $50,000 warrant for violating terms of conditional discharge in a domestic battery case.